 Xi’an, the capital of Shaanxi Province in central China, is a prominent landmark on the eastern terminus of the Silk Road.
 Often referred to as ‘the birthplace of Chinese civilization,’ Xi’an has been ruled by 13 imperial dynasties, the most for any city, and today holds claim to some of China’s best-preserved and most fascinating ancient structures.

+While the Terracotta Army is the most famous tourist attractions in the region, there are plenty of other things to do in Xi’an.
 Today, the city’s captivating history can be discovered through its prehistoric tombs, Buddhist relics, age-old hot springs, authentic cultural sites, fortified walls, and secret passageways.

 12. Small Goose Pagoda

 The Small Goose Pagoda was named after its larger and better-known namesake, the Giant Wild Goose Pagoda, and was used to store age-old Buddhist sutras.